rust-lang/rust-bindgen/CONTRIBUTING.md

 ### Property tests for `bindgen` with `quickchecking`

-The `tests/quickchecking` crate genertates property tests for `bindgen`.
+The `tests/quickchecking` crate generates property tests for `bindgen`.
 From the crate's directory you can run the tests with `cargo run`.
 For details on additional configuration including how to preserve / inspect the generated property tests, see